Saturday, 29 August 2009

 “Ron Hubbard had the nerve to call this saving people,” Gonnet added.
 “But saving people in Scientology costs a lot.”
 And so far as the Scientologist was concerned, if a newcomer did not buy something in Scientology, then they had effectively ruined their own life.

 When he was still a Scientologist, he had never considered that the test might do serious harm to a vulnerable person, someone who was perhaps already suicidal.
-But that was part of what he called the “crétinisation”, the dumbing-down process, of being inside Scientology.
+But that kind of thinking was part of what he called the process of “crétinisation” – dumbing-down – while inside the movement.

 But not everyone lost money in Scientology, said Gonnet.
-The salesmen had made a lot of money, he said, referring to two of the defendants, Jean-François Valli and Didier Michaux.
+The salesmen had made a lot, he said, referring to two of the defendants, Jean-François Valli and Didier Michaux.

-“That is proof of the commercial nature of the system, because these people are paid by the percentage,” he said, referring to the commission paid to the salesmen, which had already been discussed during the trial.
+“That is proof of the commercial nature of the system, because these people are paid by the percentage,” he said, a reference to the commission paid to the salesmen already discussed during the trial.

 “I don’t know many religious workers who are paid on a percentage basis,” he added.
 Nor did he know of a church that used statistics to track the productivity of its staff.